adeabujade/Setting-up-Active-Directory-with-Azure-VMs/README.md

     a.Click Start, search for PowerShell ISE, right-click, and select Run as Administrator.

-  3. Paste the following script into a new file in PowerShell ISE: a.This script creates 10 users (user1 to user10) with the password Password123! and places them in the _EMPLOYEES OU.
+  3. Paste the following script into a new file in PowerShell ISE: a.This script creates 1000 users with the password Password1 and places them in the _EMPLOYEES OU.

   4. Run the script:
     a.Click Run or press F5 to execute.